ivoarch/My-Apple-Privacy-Setup/IOS-README.md

 ** AppleID**

 - **iCloud**
-- Disable ❌ most of the apps using the "iCloud Drive" feature unless you trust them or need the syncing ability.
+- ❌ most of the apps using the "iCloud Drive" feature unless you trust them or need the syncing ability.
-- Disable ❌ the "Look Me Up" feature
+- ❌ the "Look Me Up" feature
 - **Password & Security**
 - Make sure you have two-factor authentication ✅ for your AppleID.
 - Enable ✅ Recovery key
+- ❌ "Automatic Verification"

 ---